 Queer, Questioning, and Allied Mentor Program (QQAMP)

-The Queer, Questioning, and Allied Mentor Program (QQAMP) consists of students from the seven Claremont Colleges who identify as lesbian, gay, bisexual, transgender, asexual, and/or queer.
-QQAMP mentors are trained to provide support and informed guidance on any queer-related issue, including, but not limited to:
+The Queer and Questioning Mentor Program (QQMP) consists of students from the seven Claremont Colleges who identify with the LGBTQIA+ (e.g., lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual/agender) community.
+QQMP mentors are trained to provide support and informed guidance on any queer-related issue, including, but not limited to:

-- Self acceptance as lesbian, gay, bisexual, queer, transgender, or intersex, or any other identity associated with the community
+- Self acceptance as an LGBTQIA+ community member or any other identity associated with the community

 - Finding resources at the college, local, and national levels